Student Resources

 The undergraduate program planning checklists allows students to plan and stay on track for graduation.
 These checklists include all of the required courses needed to complete the degree, course prerequisites, and general education and ECE program requirements.
 Please work with your academic advisor each semester to go over your plan.

-Since laptops are required in many CNSE classes, our students need to factor the purchase cost of a laptop into the total educational expenses.
-Questions about financial aid should be directed to the Financial Aid office.
-Please contact your department with any questions about the program.
+Since laptops are required in many CNSE courses, please factor the cost into your total educational expenses.
+For questions about financial assistance, contact the Office of Financial Aid.
+For questions about the laptop program, contact your department.

 Undergraduate Course Requirements for Admission to ECE Graduate Program